 Turkish food is influenced by many regions and can differ from place to place.
 Most meals will begin with an olive oil appetiser and you will find a lot of corn and bean-based dishes on the menu.
 Turks love their bread, so save some room for a baguette, or "emek" as the locals call it!

-Although there are many excellent restaurants in Turkey where you can sample authentic dishes, there are a few that deserve a mention.
-For panoramic rooftop views, dine at Leb-i-Derya in the Taksim province.
+Although there are many excellent restaurants in Turkey where you can sample authentic dishes, there are a couple that deserve a mention.
 Seraser Fine Dining Restaurant sits near the oceanfront in Antalya.
 Visiting Marmaris?
 Dine at Bono Good Times Beach or feast on Turkish, barbeque and European fare at restaurants in Kemer.
 The options really are endless.